oldpride/tpsup/python3/lib/tpsup/readme.txt

     our perl's equivalent to exectools.py is perl's eval. our perl's equivalent to modtools.py is not needed.

+to dynamically add a function into a module
+    python: in tpsup.batch namespace, add a function is_Cusip() into tpsup.swaggertools in tpsup.batch namespace
+            import tpsup.swaggertools
+            def is_Cusip():
+                ...
+            tpsup.swaggertools.is_Cusip = is_Cusip

+    perl: in TPSUP::Batch, add a function into TPSUP::SWAGGER in TPSUP::Batch
+            sub is_Cusip {
+                ...
+            }
+            *TPSUP::SWAGGER::is_Cusip = \&is_Cusip;
+            # or simply
+            sub TPSUP::SWAGGER::is_Cusip {
+                ...
+            }

 --------------------------------------------------------------------------------------------------
 2024/02/18 break dependency loop, or circular import a.py